Becheler/Becheler.github.io/pages/decrypt_tutos_intuition.md

 > **Task**
  - Does this tree better match your expectation of a coalescent tree?
- - Look closer at the number of branches.
+ - Look closer at the number of branches: why do you think that usually coalescent trees are represented as binary trees?
- - Why do you think that usually coalescent trees are represented as binary trees?
+ - WHat assumption do you make by choosing to track only the sampled lineages and not even consider the others?

 # Fifty shades of gene trees